What is a Preventive Maintenance Checklist?

 Preventive maintenance is a proactive approach to maintenance that helps prevent unplanned downtime and reduce costs from unforeseen equipment failure.
 By conducting routine maintenance, technicians ensure that equipment is always in good working condition and that downtime, or any work disruption, is planned and accommodated for ahead of schedule.
 For preventive maintenance to work, strategic planning and scheduling are key.
 Additionally, accurate recordkeeping of all inspections, maintenance procedures, service and status reports is vital to any successful preventive maintenance program.
 These records provide both current and historical equipment data and can help determine if a piece of equipment should be repaired or replaced entirely.

-Preventive maintenance processes will vary depending on industry and the type of equipment.
+Preventive maintenance processes will vary depending on the industry and the type of equipment.
 Depending on the location, there are often set standards or regulations used to help determine the type of maintenance or inspection necessary and how frequently they should be conducted.
 In the US, this is under the purview of the American National Standards Institute (ANSI), the organization responsible for ensuring the health and safety of consumers through overseeing the guidelines and regulations that encompass almost every industry.

 Creating a Preventive Maintenance Checklist for Your Organization